greg-md/php-imagix/README.md

 echo '<img src="' . $imageUrl . '" width="600" height="600" alt="Picture" />';
 ```

-To see the results, you have to config your http server.
+To see the results, you have to config your `http server`.

 **Nginx**